nixworks/public/news/2010/07/25/README.md

 ##### United States Secretary of the Treasury
 ### [United States Secretary of the Treasury Tim Geithner pushes for Congress to allow the tax cuts for high-income taxpayers in the Jobs and Growth Tax Relief Reconciliation Act of 2003 to expire at the end of 2010, while extending the act's tax cuts for middle- and lower-income taxpayers. ](/news/2010/07/25/united-states-secretary-of-the-treasury-tim-geithner-pushes-for-congress-to-allow-the-tax-cuts-for-high-income-taxpayers-in-the-jobs-and-gro.md)
-_Context: Tim Geithner, lawmakers, Jobs and Growth Tax Relief Reconciliation Act of 2003, United States Secretary of the Treasury_
+_Context: United States Secretary of the Treasury, lawmakers, Jobs and Growth Tax Relief Reconciliation Act of 2003, Tim Geithner_

 ##### Iraq Inquiry
 ### [Iraq Inquiry witness Carne Ross alleges the British government is covering up "embarrassing testimony" about its decision to invade Iraq in 2003. ](/news/2010/07/25/iraq-inquiry-witness-carne-ross-alleges-the-british-government-is-covering-up-embarrassing-testimony-about-its-decision-to-invade-iraq-in.md)